 Roller shutter installation 200 zł350 zł

-Send a photo of the window and the recess dimensions — we will quote the exact installation cost and advise on the best blind type.
+Send us a photo of the window and the recess dimensions — we will give you the exact installation price and suggest the most suitable blind type.

 How blinds installation works: step by step

-Fitting blinds is clean, precise work with no dust or mess:
+Installing blinds is a clean, accurate job with no dust or big mess:

 1. Measuring the window recess.
-The technician measures the width and depth of the recess (for an inside mount) or the area above the window (for a wall mount).
-He checks the blinds fit — side gaps no more than 2–3 mm.
+The technician checks the width and depth of the recess (for an inside mount) or the space above the window (for a wall mount).
+He makes sure the blinds will fit — side gaps no more than 2–3 mm.

 2. Marking the bracket positions.
-Brackets are marked strictly using a spirit level.
+Brackets are marked out carefully with a spirit level.
 For horizontal blinds — two brackets at the top of the recess.
 For vertical blinds — a headrail track on the wall or ceiling, with brackets every 40–60 cm.

 3. Drilling and fitting brackets.
-Holes are drilled in the uPVC frame, wall or ceiling, wall plugs inserted and brackets screwed in.
-For a recess mount without drilling the frame, clip-on brackets are used on the sash.
+Holes are drilled in the uPVC frame, wall or ceiling, wall plugs are inserted and the brackets are screwed in place.
+For a recess mount without drilling into the frame, clip-on brackets go on the sash.

 4. Hanging the blinds.
-Horizontal: the headrail snaps into the brackets.
-Vertical: the headrail track slots into the brackets, then the slats are hung one by one on the carriers.
+Horizontal: the headrail clicks into the brackets.
+Vertical: the headrail track locks into the brackets, then the slats are hung one by one onto the carriers.

 5. Connecting the controls.
-For horizontal blinds a lift cord or chain and a twist wand for tilting the slats are fitted.
-For vertical blinds the traverse chain and tilt mechanism are checked.
+For horizontal blinds, a lift cord or chain and a twist wand for turning the slats are fitted.
+For vertical blinds, the traverse chain and tilt mechanism are checked.

 6. Adjustment and testing.
-All slats must rotate in sync without sticking.
+All slats should turn together without catching.
 The blinds are raised and lowered several times.
-The bottom rail should be parallel to the sill.
-Vertical slats should stack evenly to one or both sides.
+The bottom rail needs to sit parallel to the sill.
+Vertical slats should stack evenly to one side or both sides.

 Common mistakes when installing blinds

-Blinds look like a simple mechanism, but it is easy to botch the installation:
+Blinds may look like a simple mechanism, but the installation is easy to mess up:

 • Measuring without checking the recess depth.
-Blinds ordered by width, but nobody measured the depth.
-The brackets do not fit, the slats hit the glass.
-The mounting method has to be changed.
+Blinds are ordered by width, but no one checked the depth.
+The brackets do not fit and the slats touch the glass.
+The mounting method then has to be changed.

 • Brackets not level.
-Even a millimetre difference is visible — the slats hang crooked and the bottom rail tilts.
-With horizontal blinds this is obvious straight away.
+Even a millimetre out shows up — the slats hang unevenly and the bottom rail slopes.
+With horizontal blinds you see it straight away.

 • Wrong bracket choice.
-No-drill clips are designed for lightweight aluminium blinds.
-Wooden blinds with 50 mm slats weigh three to four times more — clips will not hold them.
+No-drill clips are made for lightweight aluminium blinds.
+Wooden blinds with 50 mm slats weigh three to four times more — the clips will not support them.

 • Over-tightened tilt mechanism.
-If the twist wand is secured too tightly the slats do not rotate smoothly — they either stick or snap from one position to another.
+If the twist wand is fixed too tightly, the slats do not turn smoothly — they either catch or jump from one position to another.

 • Control cord too long.
-The lift cord or chain dangles to the sill or lower.
-It looks untidy and is a safety hazard for children.
-The length should be trimmed during installation.
+The lift cord or chain hangs down to the sill or below.
+It looks messy and creates a safety risk for children.
+The length should be shortened during fitting.

 • Slats bent during transport.
-Aluminium 25 mm slats bend from the slightest pressure.
-If you do not check before fitting, crooked slats cannot be straightened — only replaced.
+Aluminium 25 mm slats bend under the slightest pressure.
+If you do not inspect them before installation, bent slats cannot be straightened — only replaced.

 • Vertical blinds on narrow windows.
-127 mm slats on a 50 cm window look out of place.
-For narrow windows, horizontal blinds or vertical blinds with 89 mm slats work better.
+127 mm slats on a 50 cm window look wrong.
+For narrow windows, horizontal blinds or vertical blinds with 89 mm slats are a better fit.

 What to prepare before the technician arrives

-• Buy the blinds in advance, or give us the exact recess dimensions — we will help you choose a model.
+• Buy the blinds beforehand, or send us the exact recess dimensions — we will help you pick the right model.

-• Clear the windowsill of plants, vases and ornaments.
+• Clear the windowsill of plants, vases and decorations.

-• Remove old blinds or curtains if they are still hanging.
-If you cannot manage it yourself, we will do it on arrival.
+• Take down old blinds or curtains if they are still up.
+If you cannot do it yourself, we will handle it when we arrive.

-• Decide where to mount: inside the recess, on the wall above or on the ceiling.
+• Decide on the mounting place: inside the recess, on the wall above or on the ceiling.

-• If the windows have tilt-and-turn hardware, let the technician know — it affects the bracket choice.
+• If the windows have tilt-and-turn hardware, tell the technician — it affects which brackets can be used.

-• Count the number of windows — fitting several blinds in one visit is cheaper.
+• Count how many windows there are — fitting several blinds in one visit costs less.

-• Make sure power sockets are free — the drill needs to be plugged in.
+• Make sure power sockets are accessible — the drill needs plugging in.

-• If the blinds are for a balcony door, check that the slats will not block the door from opening.
+• If the blinds are for a balcony door, check that the slats will not stop the door from opening.

-• Have the entry code and parking information ready.
+• Keep the entry code and parking details ready.

 A real case: replacing vertical blinds in a Wola flat

-A client in Wola works from home — a home office with three windows.
-The windows had old vertical blinds from the 1990s: yellowed fabric slats, a jammed tilt mechanism, half the carriers broken.
-It was no longer possible to close the slats fully — the morning sun glared off the monitor.
+A client in Wola works from home — his home office has three windows.
+The windows still had old vertical blinds from the 1990s: yellowed fabric slats, a seized tilt mechanism, and half the carriers broken.
+It was no longer possible to shut the slats fully — the morning sun was glaring on the monitor.

-We removed the old vertical blinds together with the headrail track.
-The wall was left with holes from the old brackets, which we filled with filler.
-We fitted new 25 mm horizontal aluminium blinds inside the window recess on each of the three windows.
-Brackets were screwed into the top of the recess and checked with a spirit level.
-The slats rotate with a twist wand — a light flick of the wrist and the angle of light changes.
-The entire installation took about two hours.
-The client immediately noticed the office was more comfortable — he could work without glare while still having daylight.
+We took down the old vertical blinds together with the headrail track.
+The wall was left with holes from the old brackets, and we filled them with filler.
+We installed new 25 mm horizontal aluminium blinds inside the window recess on all three windows.
+The brackets were screwed into the top of the recess and checked with a spirit level.
+The slats turn with a twist wand — one light movement of the hand and the light angle changes.
+The whole job took about two hours.
+The client noticed right away that the office felt more comfortable — he could work without glare and still keep natural daylight.

 Frequently asked questions